bbelderbos/bbelderbos.github.io/_posts/2016-12-15-featured-image-creator.md

 ![quick tour]({{ site.baseurl }}/assets/featured/featured-image-creator.jpg)

-Or lets match the font of the tool (Montez, cursive):
+OK lets change the BG and match the font of the tool's title at the top (Montez, cursive):

 ![quick tour]({{ site.baseurl }}/assets/featured/featured-image-creator_alt1.jpg)

-Or be a bit more creative add the tool's logo as a second background imge:
+... or be a bit more creative add the tool's logo as a second background imge:

 ![quick tour]({{ site.baseurl }}/assets/featured/featured-image-creator_alt2.jpg)